charliejmoore/quick-notes/git-notes.md

 - [github/gitignore](https://github.com/github/gitignore): A collection of useful `.gitignore` templates.

 ## 💡 Tips
-- Keep a `commits.md` file handy as a kind of "scratch paper" where you can write out commits so you can paste them into your terminal.
+- Keep a `commits.md` or some "scratch paper" type file handy where you can write out commits so you can paste them into your terminal.
 This can make it easier to make sure your commit message is formatted properly, especially if you have more than just a one-line commit title.

 ## 📙 Resources
 - [Git Better](https://gitbetter.substack.com/): A newsletter about git tips.